peterbuga/HASS-sonoff-ewelink/README.md

     ├── sonoff.py
     └── switch
         └── sonoff.py
+    └── sensor
+        └── sonoff.py
 ```

-`email` [Deprecated] only for compatibility, may be eliminated in future.
+`email` [Deprecated] used only for compatibility, may be eliminated in future.

 `username` the username that you registered for ewelink account be it an email or a phone number (the phone number should lead with region number, '+8612345678901' for example).